By Jean-Christophe Chouinard, SEO Specialist, and Marie-Claude Savoie, Marketing Editor at Jobillico.

 This new feature aggregates job listings from job boards and career sites to show them upfront via the search engine.
 To users, it will seem that the job is posted directly on Google.

 How to Search for a Job on Google

 Display the top 3 most relevant postings

-Here is what a posting would look like (this one is from our client RBC and appears on Google).
+Here is what a posting would look like to job seekers (this one is from our client RBC and appears on Google).

 Apply filters to job postings